a1k0n/ttihp-nyan/README.md

 # Tiny Tapeout Nyan Cat

-A 1x2 tile VGA nyan cat with sound hacked together the day before the Tiny Tapeout 8 deadline.
+A 1x2 tile VGA nyan cat with sound hacked together the day before the Tiny Tapeout 8 deadline; ported to the IHP shuttle

 - [Read the documentation for project](docs/info.md)